Last Updated on July 26, 2023

 With any herb you’re considering using for the first time, consult a physician if you have any underlying health conditions or take prescription drugs.
 Many herbs can enhance or decrease the action of drugs, so it’s important to check for contraindications.

-Start with a very small amount to make sure you don’t have a reaction to it, typically 1/4 the recommended dose.
+Start with a very small amount of the calming herbs you’ve chosen to make sure you don’t have an adverse reaction, typically 1/4 the recommended dose.

 If you want to learn more about using medicinal herbs to support health, check out these fantastic herbal medicine books and the array of herbal courses offered by The Herbal Academy.
 Here’s a list of the courses they’re currently enrolling.

 GENTLE CALMING HERBS